1947::Record-Breaking Christmas Mail Arrives at Victoria's Bay Street Armoury

 Victoria, British Columbia

-Back at home, the season's rush was felt at Victoria's docks when a record number of Christmas parcels arrived for Vancouver Island residents.
-The post office was inundated, leading to the Bay Street Armoury being temporarily repurposed to accommodate the surplus of parcels.
-Postal clerks worked tirelessly, repairing as many damaged packages as possible before dispatching them for delivery.
-Once repaired and sorted, the parcels were either returned to Victoria's Post Office for distribution or sent directly to the Esquimalt & Nanaimo train station for delivery to up-island locations.
+Back home, the season's rush was felt at Victoria's docks when a record shipment of Christmas parcels arrived for Vancouver Island residents.
+The extraordinary amount of parcels flooded the local post office, forcing authorities to temporarily repurpose the Bay Street Armoury to handle the overflow.
+Postal clerks worked tirelessly to repair as many damaged packages as possible before returning them to Victoria's Post Office for distribution or to the Esquimalt & Nanaimo train station for delivery to up-island locations.
 Despite the overwhelming volume, it was said that all packages arrived on time for Christmas morning.